 University Contractors: Contractors requiring onsite parking should contact Campus Security during normal business hours to obtain a parking permit prior to starting work on campus.

 PARKING ZONES AND LOT ASSIGNMENTS

-Regular faculty/staff and student parking decals authorize the registrant to park 8 a.m. – 11 p.m.
-Monday through Friday and 8 a.m. – noon on Saturdays.
+Regular faculty/staff and student parking decals authorize the registrant to park during the hours of 8 a.m. – 11 p.m. on Monday through Friday and 8 a.m. – noon on Saturdays.
 Faculty/staff parking areas and spaces are designated by white lines and student parking areas are designated by yellow lines.

-Faculty, staff, and students who travel in groups to attend athletic or other NYIT sanctioned away events and need to park their cars on campus for extended periods need to register and obtain temporary permits from Campus Security.
+Faculty, staff, and students who travel in groups to attend New York Tech-sanctioned events off campus and need to park their cars on campus for extended periods need to register and obtain temporary permits from Campus Security.

 Please refer to campus maps for parking zones on the Long Island campus.

-NYIT does not operate parking facilities at the New York City campus.
-The NYIT community is encouraged to use public transportation or parking facilities open to the public.
-NYIT has agreements with certain parking facilities to make discounted parking fees available to the community.
+New York Tech does not operate parking facilities at the New York City campus.
+The community is encouraged to use public transportation or parking facilities open to the public.
+The university has agreements with certain parking facilities to make discounted parking fees available to the community.